zmarty/zmarty.github.io/_posts/2025-10-23-speculative-decoding.md

 ### Install benchmark

-We will use the lighweight [llm-speed-benchmark](https://github.com/coder543/llm-speed-benchmark) to test speed.
+We will use the lightweight [llm-speed-benchmark](https://github.com/coder543/llm-speed-benchmark) to test speed.

 ```bash
 git clone https://github.com/coder543/llm-speed-benchmark